bernardoc1001/Source-Code-Analyser-Engine/docs/blog/blog.md

 I will then move onto creating the symbol table, and depending on time this week look into beginning work on the style rules.

+## Blog Post 11 (12/03/2018)

+#### What I've Done:
+It is now Monday of week 7.

+I have made significant progress on creating the Symbol Table (task #18).
+I have created the coded all of the functionality needed for a Symbol Table to function.

+A Symbol Table is used to track certain information about different symbols, such as what scopes that symbol is available in.

+I have implemented the ability to change the current scope, while optionally keeping track of previous scopes by pushing them to a stack before updating the current scope.
+I also have the functionality to pop off a previous scope and set it as the current scope again.
+For each scope I can keep tracks of all of the symbols in it, using is a nested hash-map of hash-maps to keep track of the symbol name and value under its respective scope-name.

+#### What I am Currently Doing:

+Currently I am working on building the Symbol Table during a parse.
+I have run into some challenges with this, which I think I have a valid solution for that I want to implement.

+##### Challenges with Building The Symbol Table:

+* **When to build the table to avoid branches of execution that were never taken, thus polluting the Symbol Table:**

+    Initially I was considering building the Symbol Table in the same parse that I built the Abstract Syntax Tree.
+The issue here is that during the parsing for the Abstract Syntax Tree we visit multiple possible nodes, and then discard the nodes that do not match our input stream.
+    If I were to build up the Symbol Table in this Parse, there would be additions to the Symbol Table made from nodes that were never executed.

+    My proposed solution is to do two parses, one to build the AST from the submitted code, the second to build the Symbol Table from the completed AST.
+In the user defined AST nodes I would include optional Symbol Table function calls that would be ignored by the AST when it performs a pretty print.

+    These optional Symbol Table function calls would only be evaluated in the second parse, so that they can build the correct Symbol Table.

+#### What I Will Do:
+Once I finish the Symbol Table I will do some testing before moving onto working on style rules.